 Is the Economy derailing your Agile Transformations?

-Economic uncertainty hits.
 Teams that were thriving on collaborative decision-making suddenly go quiet.
 The same people who were debating sprint priorities and pushing back on requirements start waiting for marching orders from above.

 The real culprit?
 Psychological safety had left the building.

-Here’s what I’ve noticed happens when the economy gets shaky:
+Here’s what I’ve noticed happens:

 Teams that thrived on uncertainty suddenly crave certainty.
 The same people who embraced “fail fast” are now thinking “don’t fail at all.”
 Collaborative decision-making feels risky when your mortgage payment feels uncertain.